 We can help!

-The Requirements: 4 essays of 500 words
+The Requirements: Three essays of 300 words each

 Let us start by saying: This prompt is not for everyone.
 If your GPA has not dramatically increased or decreased during your high school career, move along.
 If, on the other hand, you’re thinking, “Yes!
 An opportunity for me to explain!” then read on.